On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Introduction

 Besides 't Hooft anomaly matching, the low-energy spectrum of QCD-like theories also needs to satisfy Persistent Mass Conditions (PMC)~\cite{Preskill:1981sr}, originally formulated by 't Hooft as decoupling conditions~\cite{tHooft:1979rat}.
-PMC are an implication of the Vafa-Witten theorem valid for vectorlike gauge theories with $\theta=0$~\cite{Vafa:1983tf}.
-Their physical significance can be summarized as follows: when one or more flavors acquire \emph{any} finite mass, there is no unbroken chiral symmetry that can prevent the bound states from acquiring masses if they contain massive constituents.
-When one of the $N_f$ flavors is given a mass, $\mathcal{G}$ is explicitly broken to \bea \mathcal{G}_1=SU(N_f-1)_L\times SU(N_f-1)_R \times U(1)_{H_1} \times U(1)_V\ . \eea Composite fermions containing the massive flavor are vectorlike under $\mathcal{G}_1$, since they are massive.~\footnote{Here we focus on bound states with non-zero $U(1)_V$ (baryon) number, which therefore transform as complex representations of $\mathcal{G}_1$.
+As we will see, PMC are an implication of the Vafa-Witten theorem valid for vectorlike gauge theories with $\theta=0$~\cite{Vafa:1983tf}.
+Their physical significance can be summarized as follows: when $i$ flavors are given finite and unequal masses, with $1\leq i\leq N_f-2$, the symmetry $\mathcal{G}[N_f]$ is explicitly broken to \bea \mathcal{G}[N_f,i]=SU(N_f-i)_L\times SU(N_f-i)_R \times U(1)_{H_1} \times \cdots \times U(1)_{H_i} \times U(1)_B\, , \eea where each vector factor $U(1)_{H_k}$ is defined such that the $k$-th massive quark has charge $H_k=1$, while the other quarks have $H_k=0$.
+Bound states that are charged under $U(1)_{H_1} \times \cdots \times U(1)_{H_i}$ must contain massive flavors of quarks or antiquarks as their microscopic constituents, and the unbroken chiral symmetry cannot prevent them from acquiring a mass.
+In other words, such composite fermions with non-zero charge under $U(1)_{H_1} \times \cdots \times U(1)_{H_i}$ must furnish vectorlike representations under~$\mathcal{G}[N_f,i]$.~\footnote{Here we focus on bound states with non-zero baryon number, which therefore transform as complex representations of $\mathcal{G}[N_f,i]$.
 Only Dirac mass terms are allowed for these states.} Mathematically, this translates into the PMC.
-In general, one can give mass to more than one flavor.
-PMC equations with more than one massive flavors were not fully exploited in the previous literature but, as we will show, play an important role in the proof of chiral symmetry breaking.
+In particular, PMC equations with more than one massive flavors were not fully exploited in the previous literature but, as it turns out, they are key in the approach of Ref.~\cite{Ciambriello:2024xzd}.